 - delete the submission in progress

-- or send an email to the editor based of a number of template options.
+- send an email to the editor based of a number of template options.

-If you need to submit a revision, you will be notified by email and directed to log back in to Editorial Manager.
-From the Author main menu you will see the manuscript returned to you as “Submissions Needing Revision.”
+If you need to submit a revision, you’ll be notified by email and directed to log back in to Editorial Manager.
+From the Author main menu you’ll see the manuscript returned to you as “Submissions Needing Revision.”

-Click through here and you will see the following page, which will let you take action on your submission.
-You can view the feedback from reviewers/editors and then resubmit with your revisions in a similar process as before, while retaining all the submission history.
+Click through to the next page to take action on your submission.
+You can view the feedback from reviewers/editors and resubmit with your revisions in a similar process as before, while retaining all the submission history.

-From the “Action Links” pop-up menu, you can do the following:
+From the “Action Links” pop-up menu, you can:

-- Revise Submission: this will take you through the process of uploading a new version of your manuscript.
+- Revise Submission: Takes you through the process of uploading a new version of your manuscript

-- Decline to Revise: This will move your submission out of submission status to the “Declined Revisions” section.
+- Decline to Revise: Moves your submission out of submission status to the “Declined Revisions” section

-- Correspondence: View the various correspondence around your submission, including editor and reviewer comments.
+- Correspondence: View the correspondence around your submission, including editor and reviewer comments

-- Send Email: Lets you send messages to the editor from a selection of templates, or edit as needed.
+- Send Email: Send messages to the editor from a selection of templates, or edit as needed